Urban Farming 101

 The world's population will reach 10 billion by 2050.
 With the growth of the population, human habitation patterns have also changed.
 In 2008, the population of cities exceeded the populations of rural areas for the first time in history.
 This trend will only become more pronounced in the years to come—in fact the United Nations predicts that by 2030, nearly 5 billion people will be living in cities, mostly in Asia and Africa.
 With population on the rise, taking advantage of unused urban space will create an important source of food–especially when it comes to fresh fruits and vegetables.

-By using space efficiently, cities could produce significant supplies of food for the population.
+By using space efficiently, urban farms can produce significant supplies of food for the population.
 In fact, there are 22 countries that could theoretically supply their cities by farming less than 10 percent of urban land.
-Beyond that, 39 percent of the global population lives in countries that could feed their urban populations by farming less than a quarter of urban land.
+Beyond that, 39 percent of the global population lives in countries that could feed their city populations by using less than a quarter of urban land for urban farming.

-Urban farming benefits city-dwellers in ways we often don't consider.
-One example is that adding gardens to streets and rooftops helps absorb water after heavy rains, preventing it from running off into the sewers.
-This decreases the amount of harmful sediments, chemicals, and pollutants that end up in the water, which often times gets recirculated for human consumption.
+- Urban gardens absorb water after heavy rains, preventing it from running off into the sewers, which decreases the amount of harmful sediments, chemicals, and pollutants that end up in water sources.

-Similarly, planting urban gardens can help reduce the number of heat islands in cities.
-Heat islands are pavements, rooftops, and other surfaces that absorb heat and can be up to 90ºF hotter than the surrounding air temperature.
-Green roofs (rooftops covered by varying degrees of vegetation) can be 30–40°F lower than their non-green counterparts and can reduce city-wide ambient temperatures by up to 5°F.
+- Planting urban gardens reduces the number of heat islands in cities.
+Heat islands are surfaces like pavements and rooftops that absorb heat, getting up to 90ºF hotter than the surrounding air temperature.
+Green roofs (rooftops covered by varying degrees of vegetation) can be 30–40°F cooler than non-green roofs, which can reduce ambient temperatures city-wide by up to 5°F.

 Urban farming has very distinct social benefits: the presence of urban farms is associated with "improved neighborhood aesthetics, reduced crime, and community cohesion."
 Furthermore, community gardening projects can increase social bonds and foster stronger networks between neighbors.